guardian/tools-components/README.md

 Importing Components into your Project
 -----------

 There are multiple ways to import all/individual components into your application.
-To begin install with:
+To begin, install with:

 ```jspm install composer-components=github:guardian/tools-components```